K-Mistele/bladerunner/CPP/Lightwave/README.md

 ## Customization
 Make sure to edit the source with the following:
-* your shellcode
+* your shellcode, encrypted and base64 encoded
+* set your key - either bytewise xor or a key string
-* change the right decryption routine, and ensure that it's called in main
+* change the `DECRYPTION_MODE` enum in the configuration to use the right decryption method
 * per the addendum below, you may need to modify the memory protection options in `VirtualAllocEx` and `VirtualProtectEx`

 ## Very important addendum